patuellimalagola/patuellimalagola.github.io/products.md

 Our chickpeas, of the 'Pascià' variety, are processed on the day of harvesting and distributed by [Conserve Italia](https://www.conserveitalia.it/).
 If you have ever bought a can of chickpeas of the Valfrutta brand there's a chance you have already tried our chickpeas.

-Odd fact: some say Marcus Tullius Cicero, the famous Roman orator, owes his second name to [a chickpea-shaped wart on his nose](https://www.etimo.it/?term=cicerone)('cicer' means chickpea in Latin).
+Odd fact: some say Marcus Tullius Cicero, the famous Roman orator, owes his second name to [a chickpea-shaped wart on his nose](https://www.etimo.it/?term=cicerone), as 'cicer' means chickpea in Latin.

 ---